 - Use black or graphite tiles where tyres will sit.

 Can I use a Floor Jack on Ecotile?

 Ecotile is extremely tough and hardwearing.
 It is a vinyl product so it will compress under heavy loads but will always return to its original shape.
 Please contact us on [email protected] or call +44 1582 219009 to identify which product would be most suitable for your application.

 Do the tiles require sealant?

-No, however the application of 2 to 3 three coats of a floor sealer will give the floor a high gloss appearance and make cleaning slightly easier in the long term.
+No, however the application of 2 to 3 coats of a floor sealer will give the floor a high gloss appearance and make cleaning slightly easier in the long term.